 We expect that our general and administrative expenses will continue to increase in the foreseeable future as additional administrative personnel and services are required to manage these functions of a public company, as we advance tildacerfont through clinical development and regulatory approval.

 Interest Expense

-Interest expense consists of interest incurred and non-cash amortization of debt discount and issuance costs in connection with the Term Loan with Silicon Valley Bank.
+Interest expense consists of interest incurred and non-cash amortization of debt discount and issuance costs in connection with the Term Loan, provided pursuant to the Loan Agreement, as amended by the First Amendment.

 Other Income, Net